Drew Dileo

-Andrew Michael "Drew" Dileo (born April 27, 1992) is an American football wide receiver and baseball player.
+Andrew Michael Dileo (born April 27, 1992) is an American college football wide receiver.
 He was a member of the Michigan Wolverines football team from 2010 through the 2013 season.
 He has completed his senior season as a wide receiver for the 2013 Michigan team.

 High school career

 A native of Greenwell Springs, Louisiana, Dileo attended Parkview Baptist High School in Baton Rouge, where he became the only player in the school's history to accumulate 1,000 receiving yards and 5,000 all-purpose yards.
 He set the school's records with 73 catches for 1,193 yards and 14 touchdowns.
 He also played baseball as a second baseman and led the school's baseball team to consecutive state championships.

 University of Michigan

 2010 and 2011 seasons

 Dileo committed to play for the University of Michigan in April 2009 and enrolled in 2010.
 As a true freshman, Dileo appeared in seven games for the 2010 Michigan Wolverines football team.
 As a sophomore, he appeared in all 13 games for the 2011 Michigan Wolverines football team, including Michigan's victory in the 2012 Sugar Bowl.
 He scored his first touchdown for Michigan on a 19-yd pass from Denard Robinson with 1:05 left in the 3rd quarter to give Michigan a 28-3 lead which led to a 31-3 win against Eastern Michigan on September 17, 2011.
 On October 1, 2011, he caught a 17-yd touchdown pass thrown by running back Vincent Smith with 14:52 left in the 2nd quarter to give Michigan a 21-0 lead in a 58-0 victory over Minnesota.
 In Michigan's Sugar Bowl victory over Virginia Tech, Dileo threw a pass on a faked field goal that was tipped and caught by Michigan's long snapper for a first down at the Hokies' eight yard line.
 Dileo was also the holder on the game-winning field goal as time expired in the Sugar Bowl which led to a 23-20 win over Virginia Tech.